Introduction to Calculus

 Calculus is all about changes.

-Sam and Alex are travelling in the car ... but the speedometer is broken.
+Sam and Alex are traveling in the car ... but the speedometer is broken.

 "Wait a minute ..."